ABOUT GCSE

 The National Open College Network (NOCN) is the UK's foremost provider of accreditation services for adult learning.
 NOCN is a recognised national qualification awarding body and is the central organisation for 28 Open College Networks (OCNs) based across the UK.

+NOCN provides national qualifications and programmes in a wide range of subject areas and offers a local accreditation service through the OCNs that provides recognition of achievement through the award of credit.
 NOCN also works in partnership with organisations to develop learning strategies that will enable people to participate and succeed.
 The fully integrated service of accreditation and qualifications helps to secure provision relevant to learners and employers, with robust standards, achievable goals and progression opportunities for all.
+In this way NOCN aims to widen participation and access to high quality and flexible education, training and learning, to promote social inclusion and to ensure that learner achievement is recognised, valued and understood through a national framework of accreditation.

 Many students will combine qualifications of different types into a learning programme that is appropriate to their ability, interests and intended career path.
 The new, smaller qualifications enable more flexible programmes and greater breadth of learning.